Skip to main content

 When viewing Activity Tracking in System Manager at the volume level, only the menu of the expanded volume will actively refresh.
 If the view of any volumes are collapsed, they will not refresh until the volume display is expanded.
 You can stop the refreshes with the Pause Refresh button.
 Activity data can be downloaded in a CSV format that will display all the point-in-time data captured for the selected volume.

-With the timeline feature available beginning in ONTAP 9.11.1, you can keep a record of hotspot activity on a volume or SVM, continuously updating approximately every five seconds and retaining the previous five minutes of data.
+With the timeline feature available beginning with ONTAP 9.11.1, you can keep a record of hotspot activity on a volume or SVM, continuously updating approximately every five seconds and retaining the previous five minutes of data.
 Timeline data is only retained for fields that are visible area of the page.
 If you collapse a tracking category or scroll so the timeline is out of view, the timeline will stop collecting data.
 By default, timelines are disabled and will automatically be disabled when you navigate away from the Activity tab.

 Enable Activity Tracking for a single volume